-It is by now clear how to build an infinite hierarchy of finite Markov partitions: tune the slope in such a way that the critical value f(1/2) is mapped into the fixed point at the origin, $f^n(1/2) = 0$, in a finite number of iterations n.
-By taking higher and higher values of n one constructs a dense set of Markov parameter values, organized into a hierarchy that resembles the way in which rationals are densely embedded in the unit interval.
+It is by now clear how to build an infinite hierarchy of finite Markov partitions: tune the slope in such a way that the critical value f(1/2) is mapped into the fixed point at the origin in a finite number of iterations $p f^P(1/2) = 0$.
+By taking higher and higher values of p one constructs a dense set of Markov parameter values, organized into a hierarchy that resembles the way in which rationals are densely embedded in the unit interval.
 For example, each of the 6 primary intervals can be subdivided into 6 intervals obtained by the 2-nd iterate of the map, and for the critical point mapping into any of those in 2 steps the grammar (and the corresponding cycle expansion) is finite.
-So, if we can prove continuity of $D = D(\Lambda)$, we can apply the periodic orbit theory to the sawtooth map (24.21) for a random "generic" value of the parameter Λ , for example $\Lambda = 4.5$.
+So, if we can prove continuity of $D = D(\Lambda)$, we can apply the periodic orbit theory to the sawtooth map (25.9) for a random "generic" value of the parameter Λ , for example $\Lambda = 4.5$.
 The idea is to bracket this value of Λ by a sequence of nearby Markov values, compute the exact diffusion constant for each such Markov partition, and study their convergence toward the value of D for $\Lambda = 4.5$.
-Some details of how this is accomplished are given in appendix A14.3 for a related problem, the pruned Bernoulli shift.
 Judging how difficult such problem is already for a tent map (see sect.
-18.5), this is not likely to take only a week of work.
+15.5), this is not likely to take only a week of work.